aws/aws-application-networking-k8s/docs/concepts/overview.md

 - **Sidecar management**: Changes to sidecars might require those sidecars to be reconfigured or rebooted.
   While this might not be a big issue for a handful of sidecars, it can be disruptive if you have thousands of pods, each with its own sidecar.

+## Limitations

+For those already familiar with the reference implementation of [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/), the API generally serves two purposes: enabling routing for both North-South (Ingress) and also East-West (Mesh) traffic.

+The AWS Gateway API Controller is currently focused only on East-West (Mesh) traffic through VPC Lattice.

+Many users will expect North-South (Ingress) ALB/NLB-type features.
+This is available (still using the v1 Ingress spec) from the [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller)

 ## Relationship between VPC Lattice and Kubernetes

 As a Kubernetes user, you can have a very Kubernetes-native experience using the VPC Lattice APIs.